 Tucker Arts Camp travels the world!
-Over the course of eight weeks, children experience arts, music, movement and cultures from diverse countries around the world at our beautiful Southeast Portland campus.
+Over the course of eight weeks, children in grades K-5 explore the art of storytelling through music, movement, visual arts and more from diverse countries around the world at our beautiful southeast Portland campus.
 Our campus offers a large organic garden, tree house, chickens, goats, and plenty of space for children to be inspired by the natural world and enjoy fun in the summer sun.

 A Day at Tucker Arts Camp

-The day begins at 8:30 when our younger artists gather in their Home Studios to engage in creative and imaginative play, sing, dance and move their bodies to rhythms from around the world.
+The day begins at 8:30am when our younger artists gather in their Home Studios to engage in creative and imaginative play, sing, dance and move their bodies to rhythms from around the world.
 Children participate in art projects in their Home Studios, including ceramics, mixed media and painting.
-Creative time is a balance of free exploration and expression as well as structured, adult guided projects.
+Creative time is a balance of free exploration and expression as well as structured, adult-guided projects.
 Lunch and ample time to explore the natural world and play in our beautiful outdoor campus is also included in the daily schedule.
-The Camp portion of the day concludes at 2:00pm with an Extended Care option available until 5:30 for an additional fee.
+The Camp portion of the day concludes at 2:30pm with an Extended Care option available until 4:30pm for an additional fee.

-For children entering Kindergarten through 5th grade in Fall 2018
+For children entering K-5th grade in Fall 2020

-Children gather at 8:30 each morning with the Tucker Arts Camp community to listen to live music, participate in movement activities to get the creative flow moving and make new friends.
-Children then break into smaller community groups where they begin their daily Art Studio rotation..
-Art Studios are led by talented and passionate Studio Artists and supported by Studio Counselors.
-Examples of Art Studios include ceramics, mix media, painting, photography, music and dance to name a few.
-Next in the day is a break to eat lunch, explore the Tucker Arts Camp gardens, gather creative inspiration and play in our beautiful outdoor campus.
-Children then rotate to a second Art Studio and then gather once more with the larger Tucker Art Camp community to close the day with more music and fun.
-The Camp portion of the day concludes at 2:00pm.
-For those that need additional child care, an Extended Care option is available until 5:30pm for an additional fee.
+Children gather at 8:30 each morning to listen to live music, participate in movement activities, to get the creative flow moving, and make new friends.
+Children then break into smaller groups where they begin their first Art Studio rotation in mediums like ceramics, mixed media, painting, photography, music, and dance.
+Art Studios are led by talented and passionate artists and supported by studio counselors.
+Next in the day is a break to eat lunch, explore the gardens, gather creative inspiration and play on our beautiful outdoor campus, before rotating to their second Art Studio.
+To close the day, children gather with the larger Tucker Art Camp community for more music and fun.
+The Camp portion of the day concludes at 2:30pm.
+For those that need additional child care, an Extended Care option is available until 4:30pm for an additional fee.

 - All children have a unique voice, one that is to be encouraged and expressed